 You can easily use Dynamic Text Replacement to greet returning customers by name or just show returning visitors a popup that includes the name of the product in their cart.

 Dynamic Text Replacement helps you keep visitors engaged and, using the information you already have from your email marketing system, can show targeted cross-sells and upsells to boost revenue.

 Real Life Sales Funnel Example

 Here’s a sales funnel example showing how the popular software company Freshbooks moves prospects through their funnel with several small conversions.

 Attract – Freshbooks uses Pay-Per-Click Campaigns to attract prospects to their website.

-Sell – They convert customers with a free-trial.
+Sell – They convert customers with a free trial.

 Remember the Core – Freshbooks remembers their core by including important reminders in weekly reports.

 OptinMonster is a great tool for helping you capture your prospect’s information on your website and enter them into your sales funnel.
 Start converting abandoning visitors into subscribers and customers.
-Get started with OptinMonster today!
+Get started with OptinMonster FOR FREE today!